 5.)
 There will be God’s purpose accomplished in your ministry.

 If you are truly saved, and you are called into missions, and you honestly and sincerely serve God, you will succeed at what God has for you.
-Perhaps God is sending you so that you will minister to a hard hearted people like Israel, and in the end, they will totally reject God and God will chastise them.
+Perhaps God is sending you so that you will minister to a hard-hearted people like Israel, and in the end, they will totally reject God and God will chastise them.
 That is success.
 How?
 Because you accomplished God’s will for your life.
 You did what God called you to do.
 It is not about having a 10,000 member church and a parsonage the size of a small city.
 It is not about fame, recognition, nor money.
-It is about doing what God has for you to do.
+Furthermore, it is about doing what God has for you to do.
 Read the prophets of the Old Testament, and see how they had a losing battle with Israel, and how they were so discouraged by Israel’s rejection of God and his word.
 Can God send you to a people and to a place like that?
 You bet ya!
 Success must be in fulfilling what God has called you to do, not any other standard.